rohanbatrain/second-brain-tools-2022/README.md

 I am releasing a hotfix for the PyPI package, version 0.0.4.
 This update addresses a minor issue caused by a change in the naming scheme of GitHub repositories, which was preventing the package from building properly in all Python environments.
 Additionally, I would like to inform you that support for pypy37 has been discontinued.

+I am currently addressing the challenges caused by the insufficient documentation and actively working on improving it.

 # EOL